mask1no/The-Keymaker/md/PRD.md

 The Keymaker is a Solana bundler application for executing transactions through Jito Block Engine.
 This document outlines the current implementation, architecture decisions, and development roadmap for a working prototype with core bundling functionality.

 **Current Status**: SSR cockpit with two modes: JITO_BUNDLE and RPC_FANOUT.
 Real Jupiter swaps supported.
 Multi-wallet sign-in is message-sign only.
-Core routes ship 166KB JS (optimization needed).
+Core routes ship 94.8KB JS (optimized from 166KB, target <50KB).
 APIs are token/rate limited.

 **⚠️ Note**: This is a development prototype.
 Performance metrics and reliability claims are targets, not current achievements.